Sheriff's Office Statement on Immigration Concerns

 The Alexandria Sheriff’s Office is a public safety agency committed to ensuring the safety and security of the diverse communities we proudly serve.
 The Sheriff’s Office operates the Alexandria Adult Detention Center (ADC) and complies with local, state, and federal laws.
 All Sheriffs in Virginia are required by Code of Virginia §19.2-83.2 and §53.1-218 to determine the residency status of individuals arrested and brought to jail on felony charges.
 During the booking process, fingerprints are automatically transmitted to a state database to which all local state and national law enforcement agencies, including ICE, have access.

 As of August 2018, the Sheriff’s Office no longer holds local inmates past their release date unless an ICE administrative request to detain the inmate is accompanied by a criminal detainer issued by a court.
-As permitted under Code of Virginia §53.1-220.2, the Sheriff’s Office transfers custody of an adjudicated inmate to ICE up to five days prior to the date that he or she would otherwise be released.
+Under Virginia Code §53.1-220.2, the Sheriff’s Office transfers custody of an adjudicated inmate to ICE up to five days prior to the date that he or she would otherwise be released.
 Local offenders are not held beyond the state release date without a criminal warrant.
-Alexandria’s compliance with this is consistent with the practices of Arlington and Fairfax counties.

-The Sheriff’s Office has an intergovernmental agreement (IGA) with the U.S. Marshals Service to house federal inmates at our ADC.
-ICE is part of this agreement so that federal inmates, who have underlying criminal charges and/or convictions, can be transferred to ICE in accordance with federal law, within the terms of the IGA, and at the request of the U.S. Marshals.
+The Sheriff’s Office has an intergovernmental agreement with the U.S. Marshals Service to house federal inmates at our ADC.
+As of January 1, 2023, ICE is no longer part of this agreement.
 This agreement is not used to house any individual arrested by ICE for non-criminal immigration violations and the Sheriff’s Office does not assist ICE with enforcement of immigration law.

 Following are the number of inmates transferred to ICE in recent years: